 1. Do put your hair up.

-Try a bun, ponytail, or pineapple to keep your hair off your face and neck, which will reduce contact with sweat and sweat overall.
+Try a bun, ponytail, or pineapple to keep your curls off your face and neck, which will reduce contact with sweat and sweat overall.
 You can also try a low-manipulation protective style (such as twists, cornrows, or braids using your natural hair) and leave it in for the week until you're ready to wash your hair.

 2. Don’t be afraid of sweat!